-Definitions of medical conditions
+Definitions of medical Conditions

-Pupils' medical needs may be broadly summarised as being of two types:
+Pupils' medical needs may be broadly summarised as being of two types:-

-- Short-term affecting their participation at school because they are on a course of medication. - Long-term potentially limiting access to education and requiring on-going support, medicines or care while at school to help them to manage their condition and keep them well, including monitoring and intervention in emergency circumstances.
+Short-term affecting their participation at school because they are on a course of medication - protocols for this can be found in the school policy for the Administration of Medication

+Long-term potentially limiting access to education and requiring on-going support, medicines or care while at school to help them to manage their condition and keep them well, including monitoring and intervention in emergency circumstances.
 It is important that parents feel confident that the school will provide effective support for their child's medical condition and that pupil's feel safe.

 Some children with medical conditions may be considered disabled.
 Where this is the case governing bodies must comply with their duties under the Equality Act 2010.
 Some may also have special educational needs (SEN) and may have a statement or Education, Health and Care Plan (EHCP).
-Where this is the case this policy should be read in conjunction with the 0-25 SEND Code of Practice and the school's SEND policy and the individual healthcare plan will become part of the EHCP.
+Where this is the case this policy should be read in conjunction with the 0-25 SEND Code of Practice and the school's SEN policy/SEN Information Report and the individual healthcare plan will become part of the EHCP.

-The statutory duty of the Local Governing Board
+The statutory duty of the Governing Body

-The Local Governing Board remains legally responsible and accountable for fulfilling their statutory duty for supporting pupils at school with medical conditions.
-The Local Governing Board of Poplar Farm School fulfil this by:
+The Governing Body remains legally responsible and accountable for fulfilling their statutory duty for supporting pupils at school with medical conditions.
+The Governing Body of Poplar Farm Primary School fulfil this by:-